 Organizations throughout the world use visual identity programs for instant recognition.
 Effective visual identity is not conspicuous but covers everything affiliated with an organization—every coffee mug, envelope, brochure, billboard, and vehicle.
 A visual identity program is a group effort; everyone must participate to make it work.

-A wide variety of audiences—from faculty, staff, and students to members of the media and the general public—view communication materials from Buffalo State every day.
+A wide variety of audiences—from faculty, staff, and students to members of the media and the general public—view communication materials from Buffalo State College every day.
 Without consistent messaging or a clear visual link to Buffalo State, public audiences might be unsure which units and programs are connected to the college.

 The Visual Identity Program pertains to all Buffalo State official communications, including web and new media, print publications, stationery, media and public relations, advertising and marketing, internal communication, and merchandising.
 All printed materials, websites, and marketing initiatives must be cohesive and closely integrated with the college’s brand to present a clear, consistent image for the institution.